SkipGNN: Predicting Molecular Interactions with Skip-Graph Networks: Experiments on the importance of each layer of GNN for biomedical link prediction

 Table~\ref{tab:q2} compares the results.
 From the large improvement of TwoLayers-OriGraph over OneLayer-OriGraph, this is the initial evidence that two-hops neighborhood, which contains \textit{skip similarity} node relation assumption, is essential.
 Then, comparing OneLayer-OriGraph and OneLayer-SkipGraph, the large margin improvement of OneLayer-SkipGraph implies two-hops neighbor alone has more predictive information than one-hop neighbor alone, supporting our motivation analysis of the importance of \textit{skip similarity} for biomedical interaction network.
 Note also that the improvement from OneLayer-OriGraph to TwoLayers-OriGraph is much larger than the improvement from OneLayer-SkipGraph to TwoLayers-SkipGraph, meaning second-hop is essential and higher-order neighborhood is of limited importance for interaction link prediction.
-Lastly, TwoLayers-OriGraph performs better than TwoLayers-SkipGraph, meaning that biomedical interaction link prediction is a balance between immediate neighbor and two-hops neighbor, confirming with our intuition that an ideal network should pursue a balance between them and adding support for the iterative fusion scheme.
+Lastly, TwoLayers-OriGraph performs better than TwoLayers-SkipGraph, meaning that biomedical interaction link prediction is a balance between immediate neighbor and two-hops neighbor, confirming with our intuition that an ideal network should pursue a balance between them and adding support for the iterative fusion scheme. { Note that OneLayer-SkipGraph uses only the second hop neighborhood, without the first-hop neighborhood information.
+This suggests first-hop importance, and a necessity to integrate both first and second hop neighbors, such as SkipGNN's iterative fusion scheme.
+We also find 3-hops neighbor is less important than 2-hops neighbor when comparing OneLayer-SkipGraph and OneLayer-3Hops, further confirming the importance of 2-hops in biomedical interaction network.}